 4) …that they were glad they wrote their wedding vows as more of a private love letter than a public speech.

 So many people cringe at the thought of standing in front of a crowd of people and divulging their most intimate feelings about their partner.
-Eloping couples said that they were SO glad they had intimate ceremonies and private vow exchanges, where they felt free to make their vows hyper-personalized, full of inside jokes, and completely open and honest.
+A lot of my past couples have said they were SO glad they had intimate ceremonies or private vow exchanges.
+Where they felt free to make their vows hyper-personalized, full of inside jokes, and completely open and honest.

 Talk to your partner ahead of time so that you’re both on the same page when it comes to exchanging vows.
 But when it comes to what to say – just be yourself.
 Your partner will love you for it.